nicobytes/nicobytes.com/src/content/portfolio/duety.md

 ### The stack

-The app was built with Ionic, Cordova, and Angular, and used a lot of custom sytles using Sass.
+The app was built with <a href="https://ionicframework.com/" target="_blank">Ionic</a>, Cordova, and Angular, and used a lot of custom sytles using Sass.